 Dr Suzanne Barr joined Imperial College in 2011 as a Senior Clinical Teaching Fellow and is current lead for the Human Nutrition pathway of the MRes Clinical Research programme, for both on-campus and online streams.
 She completed her Undergraduate degree at the University of Glasgow, Masters degree in Dietetics at Queen Margaret University, Edinburgh and PhD in Human Nutrition at Roehampton University, London (formerly University of Surrey).
 Suzanne worked clinically within the NHS for several year and maintains her Healthcare Professional clinical registration through the Health Care and Professions Council.
 She has clinical research interests in non-communicable diseases, women’s health and healthcare technologies.
 She undertook a PhD investigating dietary management strategies for women with polycystic ovary syndrome (PCOS), with a focus on lifestyle strategies to improve insulin sensitivity and prevent type 2 diabetes.
 Following this she undertook a Post-Doc at King's College London on a large multi-centre gestational diabetes prevention trial (UK Better Eating and Pregnancy Trial (UPBEAT)).
 Suzanne previously was involved with the MSc Preventive Cardiology programmes within NHLI, and moved to join the MRes Clinical Research programme in the Department of Metabolism, Digestion and Reproduction in 2018.

-Suzanne is also currently in her final year undertaking an MEd degree in University Learning and Teaching, with research focussing on improving the student experience for under-represented groups in postgraduate Higher Education.
+Suzanne has also recently completed an MEd degree in University Learning and Teaching (distinction), with research focussing on improving the student experience for under-represented groups in postgraduate Higher Education.

 A Dougkas, S Barr, S Reddy, CD Summerbell.
 A critical review of the role of milk and other dairy products in the development of obesity in children and adolescents.
 Nutrition Research Reviews 2019; 32(1): 106-127.
 (Nutrition Society 'Paper of the Month' May 2019).